mirage335/DockerApp/dockerfiles/unimportant-gui_local_debian_jessie-local_debian_jessie/README.md

 * Any configuration globally required to run the app with appropriate features (ie. Arduino libraries) must be committed back to the *image*, not the container.
 Docker does not allow passing of any new environment variables or commands when launching existing containers.

 * Synchronization of user id numbers requires useradd, and gosu operatons.
 Consequently, any files owned by the internal user within docker container, must either be created with appropriate ownership (ie. useradd -m), or set to correct ownership (ie. chown -R).
-Installing files to /etc/skel is recommended where possible.
+Installing files to /etc/skel and shared folders are valid workarounds.